backups-obsidian/backup-obsidian/main/100 study-notes/101 AWS SAA/DynamoDB.md

 > - We do have [[Aurora#Aurora Multi Master|Aurora Multi Master]] in which all the databases take writes but it is not multi region.
 > - So we can say **DynamoDB global tables** are **multi master**, **multi region**
 > - Whereas **Aurora Global** is **single master**, **multi region**.

-## DynamoDB TTL
-- It is possible to *delete items in DynamoDB after a certain time automatically*.
-- Use case: *deleting expired cookies of users* and then prompting them to login again.

 ## DynamoDB Indexes
 - There are **two** types of indexes **Global Secondary Indexes (GSI)** & **Local Secondary Indexes (LSI)**.